ThePrimeagen/git-worktree.nvim/README.md

 ## Options<a name="options"></a>

+`change_directory_command`: The vim command used to change to the new worktree directory.
+Set this to `tcd` if you want to only change the `pwd` for the current vim Tab.

 `update_on_change`:  Updates the current buffer to point to the new work tree if the file is found in the new project.
 Otherwise, the following command will be run.